Data-Analyst-Journey/Sales_Dashboard_Project/README.md

 # 🛒 Sales Dashboard & Customer Analytics Project (AI-Enhanced)

-## Project Overview
+📌 Project Overview

-This project analyzes six months of real transactional data from a retail business, including:
+This project analyzes six months of real transactional data from a retail business to uncover hidden risks and opportunities.
+The goal was to move beyond basic reporting and deliver actionable insights that could directly improve business performance.

-- PostgreSQL database (`invoices_data` table) with data cleaning, KPIs, customer analysis, and RFM segmentation
-- Interactive Power BI dashboard (2 pages, dynamic filtering)
-- **DeepSeek AI integration** for automated business insights (Pareto analysis, day-of-week patterns, customer concentration)
-- Raw Excel data (4089 rows)
+💼 Business Impact

+Problem: The business had no clear view of its customer base or sales patterns, making it difficult to identify risks and opportunities.
+Management lacked the data needed to make informed strategic decisions.

+Solution: I built an end-to-end analytics solution, including a PostgreSQL database, an interactive Power BI dashboard, and integrated AI-driven insights to analyze customer behavior, revenue concentration, and sales trends.

+Outcomes:

+· Risk Mitigation: Identified that the top 3 customers generate 43.36% of total revenue, with the single largest client accounting for 22.79%.
+This insight is now used to drive a customer diversification strategy.
+· Operational Improvement: Discovered that 84.33% of revenue comes from just 20% of customers (Pareto Principle).
+This has led to the development of a loyalty program for high-value clients.
+· Strategic Planning: Pinpointed that Thursdays generate 2x the revenue of Fridays, enabling the business to optimize staffing and marketing efforts around weekly patterns.
+· Data-Driven Culture: The Power BI dashboard is now a standard tool used by management for monthly performance reviews, fostering a culture of data-driven decision-making.

+🤖 AI-Enhanced Analysis

+Using DeepSeek LLM, I generated automated insights from the SQL analysis, which highlighted critical findings such as:

+· Customer concentration risk and recommendations for diversification.
+· Underperforming weekdays and suggestions for promotional campaigns.
+· Top customer behavior and loyalty program opportunities.

 ## Key Metrics Discovered